jmmcd/jmmcd.github.com/me.md

 <div id="logo">&nbsp;</div>

-I'm a researcher in program synthesis, metaheuristic optimisation, machine learning, and computational creativity.
+I'm a researcher in artificial intelligence - program synthesis, metaheuristic optimisation, machine learning, and computational creativity.
 I also write music and I write programs that write music.

-I'm a lecturer in the School of Computer Science in the College of Science and Engineering, University of Galway, in the west of Ireland.
-I teach mostly on the MSc in Data Analytics and MSc in Artificial Intelligence (classroom and online), and I'm the Programme Director for the [MSc in Artificial Intelligence (Online)](https://www.universityofgalway.ie/courses/taught-postgraduate-courses/online-artificial-intelligence.html).
+I'm a senior lecturer in the School of Computer Science in the College of Science and Engineering, University of Galway, in the west of Ireland.
+I teach mostly at post-grad level, in particular in programming for AI, optimisation, and deep learning.
+I'm also School Director of Research & Graduate Studies.

 I'm interested in supervising/mentoring researchers at undergrad, MSc, PhD, or post-doc level.
 Please see [my research interests](/research.html) and contact me with a CV if interested.
+But please show how your area of research is aligned with mine.

 I've previously worked and studied at:

 * University of Galway (then known as University College Galway and later the National University of Ireland, Galway) (BSc in computer science and mathematics);

 * Hewlett-Packard, Galway, Ireland (automated install and system management for supercomputers, at the time the fastest in the world);